aws/karpenter-provider-aws/designs/node-upgrades.md

   maxUnavailable: 30 # intOrString
 ```

 Node Disruption Budgets are conceptually extensible from PDBs.
 Users who already use PDBs will be able to easily reason with the concept.
 While conceptually similar, pods tend to have more homogenous resource requirements and usually work with ReplicationControllers to ensure a number of replicas.
-Instead, nodes are stand-alone resources and can have very heterogenous resource requirements.
+Instead, nodes are stand-alone objects and can have very heterogenous resource requirements.
 In fact, NDBs can act very differently depending on the distribution of node sizes.
 Check [NDB Examples](./node-upgrades.md#node-disruption-budget-examples) for more.

 #### Option 2b - In parallel with hard-coded hyper parameters and surface controls later

 While these defaults may make sense for some use-cases, it ultimately is tough to get right for others.
 This section could be a first step before implementing Node Disruption Budgets.

 Karpenter can upgrade nodes in parallel with a series of hard-coded defaults.
 Many of the proposed defaults are similar to [Cluster Autoscaler's](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca).
 Karpenter also uses [defaulted tunables in Consolidation](./consolidation.md#internal-tunables).
-For upgrades, Karpenter proposes the following:
+For parllel upgrades, Karpenter proposes the following:

 * Polling Period - This is how often a node will scan the cluster for nodes that need upgrading.
-Since this is fairly inexpensive to check with aws ec2 describe-instances, Karpenter can do this every 60 seconds.
-Otherwise, Karpenter can simply add the AMI-ID at provisioning time, where Karpenter falls back to an EC2 API call.
+Karpenter can simply add the `AMI-ID` at provisioning time, where Karpenter falls back to an EC2 API call.
+The drift controller will poll drifted nodes every second, as this becomes very inexpensive.
 * Cooldown Period - How long Karpenter waits to upgrade instances after upgrading a batch.
 This may not be necessary as Karpenter will pre-spin nodes.
     * This is similar to `scale-down-delay-after-add`, `scale-down-delay-after-delete`, and `scale-down-unneeded-time` in Cluster Autoscaler.
 * Minimum Node Lifetime - The minimum age a node must be before it is considered for upgrading.
 If a node is created and then a new AMI is released, it may be favorable to wait a bit before upgrading it as to not introduce unwanted churn.
 This can be mitigated with the following section, where upgrade ordering is discussed.
 * Max Upgrade Batch - How many nodes will be upgraded at a time.
 This will default to 5%.
 For a 1000 node cluster, 50 nodes could upgrade at the same time.
 For a cluster with 20 or less nodes, this will be 1, equivalent to upgrading serially.

-### Recommendation
+### Choice Recommendation

 *Upgrade serially*.
 If Karpenter upgrades in parallel and uses an API such as NDB, users will need to use NDBs to safely onboard to automatic updates.
 Newer users may find this too complicated and disable automatic upgrades altogether.
 If Karpenter hard-codes defaults into the process, some cases may end up working poorly for existing users.